Editorial Integrity

 When a Cost Segregation Study Is Worth the Cost

-A look-back study may also be available for properties an investor already owns.
-If the property has been depreciated under the standard method for prior tax years, the investor may need to request a change in accounting method.
+If the property has been depreciated under the standard method in prior tax years, the investor may need to request a change in accounting method.
 IRS Form 3115 is used to request a change in an overall accounting method or the accounting treatment of an item.

 Cost Segregation and the BRRRR Method